Axlefublr/axlefublr.github.io/content/magazines.md

 All the leftover changes that *still* didn't get committed, are collected together into a single commit, daily. \
 So at the absolute worst, I have a day old backup for all magazines.

+# most important magazines

 Let me go through some of my actively used magazines and their purpose, to explain how this system helps me keep track of things in an easy way.

+## magazine r

-The `r` magazine stores all things I want to read. "read" is used pretty loosely here, as the file contains a bunch of different stuff I basically want to *get to*, while not necessarily being a "task" that I can *do*.
+...stores all things I want to read. "read" is used pretty loosely here, as the file contains a bunch of different stuff I basically want to *get to*, while not necessarily being a "task" that I can *do*.

 Here's part of what it contains currently: